 You can also become an Artist Member of the gallery.
 Submitting to the UAG Biannual Banner Project + Membership allows artists to apply for this opportunity while becoming a member of our “Friends of the UAG” program.
 Becoming an Artist Member at the $30 (+5 Slideroom fee) level gives you: Advance notice of programming and events, an exhibition submission fee waiver voucher (to any future submission opportunities), discounted price on all submission fees of $20 (included in this opportunity), and one invitation to Members-only private previews.

 Online Delivery and printing of work:

 Printing of all banners is provided by the University Art Gallery based upon submission fees and our operational budget.
 No expense will be born by the artist.
 Each artist chosen by the exhibition review board will need to stay in contact with the UAG for appropriate banner sizes and review of files prior to printing.
-Artist information will be added to gallery book and all printed matter in conjunction with the exhibition “Re: Visioning the West.”
+Artist information will be added to gallery book and all printed matter in conjunction with the exhibition “Water!
+What is it Good for?”

 Submission agreement: Submitting your entry form via Slideroom indicates that you agree with the conditions as outlined above in this prospectus.
 You will be asked to click a submission agreement button at the end of your submission process, so be ready to: design your banner(s) and prepare them for digital submission.

 If you have any questions, please feel free to contact us directly at 575-646-2545 or email@example.com